-The most recent (2021) Impact Factor for Annals of Internal Medicine is 51.598 (Clarivate Analytics), its highest impact ever.
+The most recent (2022) Impact Factor for Annals of Internal Medicine is 39.2 (Clarivate Analytics).
 Annals is the most cited general internal medicine journal and one of the most influential journals in the world.
 Moreover, Annals is widely read, with over a million page views each month and receives significant coverage in the general media.

 Readers rely on Annals of Internal Medicine for leading-edge clinical research, systematic reviews, ground-breaking studies, newsworthy articles, and much more.

 Editor: Christine Laine, MD, MPH, FACP

 Frequency: At least weekly online + monthly in print